Samat4E/CSE15L-Lab-Reports/Cse15l-lab-3.md

 ![image](https://user-images.githubusercontent.com/122564368/221735161-7809c009-8f70-403a-9eb9-d7371eecc8b2.png)

-    To start with you have to downlod the file written_2 from the github and open it with your Vscod.
+    To start with you have to downlod the file written_2 from the github and open it with your Vscode.
 Then using the vscode
     bash you can use all the usefull grep commands.

 ## grep -w